open-policy-agent/opa/docs/content/policy-reference.md

 #### Notes on Name Resolution (`net.lookup_ip_addr`)

 The lookup mechanism uses either the pure-Go, or the cgo-based resolver, depending on the operating system and availability of cgo.
-The latter depends on flags that can be provided when building OPA as a Go library, and can be adjusted at runtime via the GODEBUG enviroment variable.
+The latter depends on flags that can be provided when building OPA as a Go library, and can be adjusted at runtime via the GODEBUG environment variable.
 See [these docs on the `net` package](https://pkg.go.dev/net@go1.17.3#hdr-Name_Resolution) for details.

-Note that the cgo-based resolver is often **preferrable**: It will take advantage of host-based DNS caching in place.
+Note that the cgo-based resolver is often **preferable**: It will take advantage of host-based DNS caching in place.
 This built-in function only caches DNS lookups within _a single_ policy evaluation.

 #### Examples of `net.cidr_contains_matches`